Jimmy Governor: Family background

-Tommy and Annie Governor relocated with their family to the Paterson River and Singleton districts from 1888.
-Tommy and his sons worked on stations along the Paterson River (west of Dungog), often receiving rations only as remuneration.
-Increasingly, however, the Governor family were drawn into the Aboriginal reserve system which sought to confine and control indigenous people by separating them from the white population.
-In January 1890 family members participated in a community event at Gresford, but by the following July they were living under canvas on the St. Clair reserve north of Singleton.
-In August 1890 Tommy Governor was involved in an altercation with another Aboriginal man at the Singleton "blacks' camp".
-During the fight Governor stabbed the man several times with a small knife.
-He was subsequently tried on a charge of malicious wounding in the Singleton Quarter Sessions.
-Tommy Governor was found guilty, "with a recommendation to mercy, prisoner believing himself justified in self-defence".
-He was sentenced to three months' imprisonment with hard labour in Maitland Gaol.
+Following the Governor family's 1888 relocation, Tommy and his sons worked on stations along the Paterson River, west of Dungog.
+They often received rations only as remuneration.
+Increasingly, the family were drawn into the Aboriginal reserve system which sought to confine and control indigenous people by separating them from the white population.
+In January 1890, family members participated in a community event at Gresford, but by the following July they were living under canvas on the St. Clair reserve north of Singleton.

-After his release from gaol Tommy Governor moved his family westwards back to the Gulgong district.
-The family set up camp on the Aboriginal reserve in the police paddock across the creek from Wollar township.
-Tommy Governor died in May 1900.
+In August 1890, Tommy stabbed another Aboriginal man during an altercation at the Singleton "blacks' camp".
+He was subsequently tried and convicted on a charge of malicious wounding in the Singleton Quarter Sessions, and was sentenced to three months' imprisonment with hard labour in Maitland Gaol.
+Following his release, Tommy moved his family westwards back to the Gulgong district, where they set up camp on the Aboriginal reserve in the police paddock, across the creek from Wollar township.